CHEF GÜNTER SEEGER

 His career has covered two continents, and his achievements have garnered outstanding praise throughout Europe and the United States, as testified by the series of prestigious awards and distinctions he acquired along the way, from the Michelin Star, Mobil Forbes Five Stars, AAA 5 Diamonds, Relais & Châteaux, Tradition et Qualité, James Beard Award, to Esquire magazine’s title Best New Restaurant.

 Günter Seeger was cited among the fifty most important people of the last fifty years in Atlanta’s history due to his decades-long contributions to the food culture of the city.
 He was one of the driving forces behind the founding of the Georgia Organic Farmers in the early 1990’s.
-He is known among peers as an early pioneer and major contributor to contemporary American food culture, and has always placed growers, producers and farmers at the center and star of his cuisine.
+He is known among peers as an early pioneer and major contributor to contemporary American food culture, and has always placed growers, producers, farmers and the culture of sustainability at the center and star of his cuisine.
 He has lived in New York City for the past ten years with his wife Leslie and their two young daughters.